SumitBhatt061/linear-regression-project/Salary_Prediction/README.md

 Root Mean Squared Error (RMSE): ~4835

-R² Score: (to be added from your code output)

 ➡️ Interpretation: On average, the model’s salary prediction is off by around ₹3.7k – ₹4.8k.